How to Immigrate From the Netherlands to Canada

 If you are better at English, we recommend you take the IELTS (International English Language Testing System).
-The test is designed to assess your reading, speaking, listening and writing skills in English.
-The higher you score on the test, the better your chances at immigrating to Canada.
+The test is designed to assess your reading, speaking, listening, and writing skills in English.
+The higher you score on the test, the better your chances of immigrating to Canada from the Netherlands.
 You can take the test at the British Council right in the heart of Amsterdam.

 The French equivalent of IELTS is TEF (Test d’Evaluation de Français) and it is structured in essentially the same format.

 Step 3 - Create Your Express Entry Profile